HuMingLab/MAPS2.0/README.md

 *Numbers in parentheses are versions we used, and while it is very likely that MAPS will run with newer versions, we do not guarantee it.*

-Add bwa, bedtools, samtools to the path.
+Add bedtools, samtools to the path.
 Check here how to add to set up path on linux: http://hmgaudecker.github.io/econ-python-environment/paths.html

-Index your reference genome using bwa
+Index your reference genome using chromap
-To index genome using bwa, type:
+To index genome using chromap, type:
 '''
-bwa index [ref_genome_fastq_file]
+chromap -i -r ref.fa -o index
 '''
 Download reference genome.
 In our paper, we use ones downloaded from ucsc genome browser.
 For example: http://hgdownload.soe.ucsc.edu/goldenPath/hg19/bigZips/chromFa.tar.gz